yugalk14/GoogleMaps1/README.md

 ![alt tag](https://github.com/yugalk14/GoogleMaps1/blob/master/Screen%20Shot%202017-01-11%20at%206.03.34%20PM.png)

 ## How to run this Application.
-It's Easy and Straight forward application.
+It's Easy and Straight forward application
 * Clone it/ Download it
+* Install requirements mentioned in requirements.txt
-* Run render.html file
+* Run render.py file
-* Redirect http://localhost:5000/ in your browser.
+* Redirect http://localhost:5000/ in your browser
-* Make your selection for stopage.
+* Make your selection for stopage
 * Hit the Submit button.